 Toggle: English / Spanish

 Congenital afibrinogenemia is a rare, inherited blood disorder in which the blood does not clot normally.
-It occurs when there is a protein called fibrinogen is totally lacking.
-This protein is needed for the blood to clot.
+It occurs when there is a total lack of a protein called fibrinogen.
+This protein is needed for the blood to

-This rare disease is caused by an abnormal gene that causes a severe lack of fiborgen.
+This rare disease is due to an abnormal gene that causes a complete lack of fibrinogen.
 The gene must be passed down from both parents.

 - Bleeding from the umbilical cord just after birth